 Looking to start your own business?
 Congratulations!
-You're onto something big - entrepreneurs like yourself are fueling the economy.
-To help you along, we're here to explain the different types of businesses that you can choose from.
-So take notes, because this one is important to the foundation of your new business.
-(Quick tip: before you get started, you may want to create a business plan to help you better outline your goals before committing to one of the business types below.
+You're onto something big — entrepreneurs like yourself are fueling the economy.
+To help you get started, we'll explain the seven most common forms of business structures.
+If you're starting your own business and you haven't already, you'll want to create a business plan to help you better outline your goals before committing to one of the business types below.

 One of the first questions prospective business owners ask is, "What type of business should I form?"
-The legal aspects of forming a business are often the most intimidating to new entrepreneurs, and it causes people to give up before they ever get started, but choosing a type of business doesn't need to be difficult.
-We've created a list of the 7 most common types of online businesses, and give you all of the information you need to decide which type of business is right for your ecommerce store.
+The legal aspects of forming a business are often the most intimidating to new entrepreneurs, and it causes people to give up before they ever get started.
+Choosing a type of business doesn't need to be difficult.
+We've created a list of the 7 most common types of online businesses, and give you all of the information and real-world examples you need to decide which type of business structure is right for your ecommerce store.